appfoundry/DRYUtilities/README.md

 #### DRYResourceReader
 **Example usage:** `ExampleDRYResourceReaderV`iewController.m

-A `DRYResourceReader` exposes an operation to read a property from the resource based on a specified key.
+A `DRYResourceReader` exposes an operation to read a property from a resource based on a specified key.
 First of all you need to create a `DRYResourceReader`.
 DRYUtilities contains a `DRYPlistResourceReader` which can read .plist files.
 It also offers the ability to supply a fallback resource.
 This fallback resource will be used if the property can't be resolved using the original resource file.